The Eureka Fripe Story

 Building on the success of his Kilo Shop stores, in 1996 he launched his Parisian concept store Kiliwatch.

-At the forefront of second-hand and upcycling trends (School Rag), the brand will very soon become a legendary and essential place for Parisian fashion.
+At the cutting edge of second-hand fashion and upcycling (School Rag), the brand quickly became a legendary and unmissable spot on the Paris fashion scene.

 2005

-Asia, America, Europe and even Oceania: as a known and recognized wholesaler, Eureka supplies second-hand stores around the world.
+Asia, America, Europe and even Oceania: as a renowned wholesaler, Eureka supplied second-hand shops across the globe.

 2020